 Can we still enroll in LiftEd and use it as a family-centered resource for multiple children learning together?

-Families can use LiftEd content AND class in any way they feel is supportive of their family or learning community objectives and goals.
-LiftEd content can be used by mothers to share with children together, co-op leaders to provide to students to learn before they gather locally for projects and activities; academies and schools can use it to provide a “flipped class” experience and to allow teachers to focus on activities, projects, and assignments to focus on the application of learning.
+Families can use LiftEd Explore content AND Gather class in any way they feel is supportive of their family or learning community objectives and goals.
+LiftEd content can be used by mothers to share with children together; group leaders can use it as a pre-learning resource before gathering locally for projects and activities; academies and schools can use it to provide a “flipped class” experience and to allow teachers to focus on activities, projects, and assignments to focus on the application of learning.
 LiftEd provides pre-recorded, video-based lessons and can be used in any format and to support any function of a home- or school-centered organization.

 Will grading, feedback, grade cards, and other for-credit services be added to LiftEd for K-8 students?

 Yes.
-The for-credit services like grading, feedback, 1-on-1 consultations, grade cards, transcripts, and tutoring that are currently offered only through AHS Online will eventually make their way to our K–8 LiftEd students—even as soon as the 2023–24 school year.
-These kinds of teacher supported services will be an add-on to LiftEd, and your “Founding Family” discount will not apply.
+The for-credit services like grading, feedback, tutoring, grade cards, etc. will eventually be offered to our K–8 LiftEd students (for 2024/25 school year).
+These types of teacher– and school-supported services will be an add-on to LiftEd enrollments, and “Founding Family” discounts will not apply.